Archaeological Study of Montpelier's Enslaved Community

 Stable Yard--Granny Millie's Home

 In contrast, the neighboring structure, the quarter located in the adjacent Stable Yard, was a more tradition log dwelling with a stick and mud chimney, at-grade hearth and evidence for clay floors.
 This structure was outside of the formal grounds of the mansion and located within the stable yard and craft complex—an area between the mansion formal grounds and the larger farm complex.
 Its construction using materials requiring little refinement (hewn logs and clay) was more typical of enslaved homes across the Piedmont (Finch 1833).
 This structure also had a sub-floor pit that would have allowed the residents to store sweet potatoes through the winter--no such storage pits were located in the homes in the South Yard.
-Today the Stable Quarter is represented by a log "ghost" structure and serves as a comparison to those builings in the South Yard.
+Today the Stable Quarter is represented by a log "ghost" structure and serves as a comparison to those buildings in the South Yard.
 For more information on this site, see our blog.

 Field Quarter Homes

 The field quarter is located in the fields down the hill from the visitor center parking lot.
 Archaeological surveys and excavations revealed this area to contain the remains of the Madison-era farm complex—consisting of several slave quarters, barns, work areas, and an overseer’s house.
 During the 2012-2013 season, archaeologist located and excavated the remains of three homes for enslaved field workers.
 Based on the finds from these digs, these homes were log structures with clay floors, stick and mud chimneys, and very basic furnishings.
 In contrast to the stable quarter, there were no brick hearths nor evidence for glazed windows—these were basic structures where the enslaved families’ ingenuity and community connections provided means for shelter.
 In fact the only archaeological evidence for the structural locations came from the presence of sub-floor pits where families stored root crops.
 Our near terms plans for interpreting these homes consist of interpretive signs.
 What is exciting about this work and living complex is that it represents where the majority of the enslaved community lived and is very accessible from the visitor center (walking distance from visitors’ cars is closer to this area than to the mansion).
+We will be ghosting this structure in 2015 during our next Log Cabin Workshop For a brief summary of this site, see the following blog.

 To see a video produced by the National Endowment for the Humanities on our project, click here.